The Doctor sighed and looked at the starfield stretched

 The boy smiled at him and reached out his hand to shake.
 Yes, friends.

-looked up and smiled and waved to his friends and dashed off without another
+smiled and waved to his friends and dashed off without another word.
+The

-word.
-The Doctor watched as he ignored all the walkways and ladders that
+Doctor watched as he ignored all the walkways and ladders that connected

-connected the sections of the aerial village and shimmied up liana ropes
+the sections of the aerial village and shimmied up liana ropes and swung

-and swung across from one platform to another on them.
-Strength, agility,
+across from one platform to another on them.
+Strength, agility, and the

 “Come, my husband,” Dominique said to him and he followed